 Malaria, a major cause of death for young children and pregnant women, causes incapacitating fevers and flu-like symptoms.
 It can be eliminated from Hispaniola because the parasite is still sensitive to chloroquine (a safe and inexpensive antimalarial drug); the local mosquito vector (Anopheles) is relatively inefficient in transmitting the infection; the lethal predominant parasite (Plasmodium falciparum) has no dormant phases; the two ministries of health and their partners are supporting indoor residual spraying and distribution of long-lasting insecticidal nets; and all other Caribbean islands already have eliminated the infection.

 Lymphatic filariasis, especially in Haiti, is tightly intertwined with poverty, which is both a contributing cause and a result of the disease.
 Although not fatal, lymphatic filariasis is a debilitating disease that causes severe swelling in the limbs and genitals, which often devastates victims socially, emotionally, economically, and physically.
-Lymphatic filariasis can be eliminated on the island because the parasite (Wuchereria bancrofti) transmitted by a mosquito has no animal reservoir, and the infection can be treated safely and inexpensively with diethylcarbamazine (DEC) and albendazole, donated by GlaxoSmithKline.
+Lymphatic filariasis can be eliminated on the island because the parasite (Wuchereria bancrofti) transmitted by a mosquito has no animal reservoir, and the infection can be treated safely and inexpensively with diethylcarbamazine (DEC) and albendazole.

 Please sign up below for important news about the work of The Carter Center and special event invitations.